kaaengine/kaa/docs/tutorial/part07.rst

 Kaa :code:`TextNode` does not currently support a complex markup.
 In other words, you cannot mix different styles (such as different colors, fonts or sizes) within a single TextNode.
 Those more complex scenarios are to be supported in the future versions of the engine by introducing a built-in text markup feature.

+Let's move on, :doc:`to the next part of the tutorial </tutorial/part08>`